Competitor Guide

 Pricing

-7. Help Scout - Best for email-first small teams
+7. Help Scout - Best for Email-First Small Teams

 It is built for small to mid-sized D2C and B2B SaaS teams that prioritise email support and want a clean, low-overhead alternative to feature-heavy helpdesks.
+Teams choose Help Scout over Tidio when email is the primary channel and they prefer a calm, content-focused interface over a chat-first workspace with layered add-on billing.

 Key features